There are a lot of agencies out there. What makes Fact & Fiction different?

 Takeaway: If the insight involuntarily wrenches your heart, boggles your mind, or shakes the rafters with your laughter, you’ve struck gold.

 Do people hate advertising?

 No, but they hate terrible advertising and there’s a whole lot of it.
-We use the term “value exchange” a lot; if you’re going to interrupt someone’s post-season baseball game or Dancing with the Stars, then you’d better make it worth it.
+We use the term “value exchange” a lot; if you’re going to interrupt someone’s post-season baseball game or This Is Us, then you’d better make it worth it.